kortkamp/kortkamp-family/README.md

-# Template for NextJs projects
+# Template for Kortkamp Family Website made in NextJS

 Includes:
 Typescript